BrooksLabUCSC/flair/README.md

 3. Append a new column to the isoform file containing the sample-specific isoform expression - `bin/match_counts.py counts.txt isoforms.psl 1 isoforms.out.psl`

 ## Scripts

+We have also provided standalone scripts for splicing and productivity analysis of quantified isoforms from FLAIR output.

 ### mark_intron_retention.py